 “We sell whole walnuts, and we make butter from the broken ones – we put it on the skin in winter, it does not freeze,” explains Tokhtarov.
 Of course, we also eat them, but by the end of autumn, everyone eats so many nuts that it becomes bad from them. ”

 Fortunately, nuts are sold not only among locals but also on the international market.
-According to UN statistics on international trade, in 2016 Kyrgyzstan exported 1,200 tons of walnuts for two million US dollars.
+According to UN statistics on international trade, in 2017 Kyrgyzstan exported 281.4 tons of walnuts for six million US dollars.

 Nuts are mined in the forest, which, with its intricate network of trails, covers the west and east of Arslanbob.
 Paths intertwined through the whole forest.
 It is covered in places with pasture grasses and blooming wild apple trees.